-Open a spreadsheet to track your liquid net worth.
-Put down all your liquid assets in one column.
+Put down all our liquid assets in one column.
 Assets such as checking and savings account balances, marketable stocks and bonds, and non-IRA mutual fund values.
-In the next column list all that you owe – loans and credit card balances.
-Add them all up and subtract the debts from the liquid assets.
+In the next column, I listed all that we owe – loans and credit card balances.
+I added them all up and subtract the debts from our liquid assets.
+See table below.

 Periodically update the data in the spreadsheet as the need arises.

 Do not despair if the final figure is not what you expect it to be.
 Strategize on how to pay down your loans starting from credit cards to student loan debt and others.
 If you end up with a positive net worth, set a goal for yourself and work towards achieving that.
 It could be $100,000 or $1,000,000 – anything is possible.